qwacko/pb_plus/README.md

    - YAML file (./config.yaml)
    - JSON file (./config.json)

-All the configuration that is available in the base PocketBase application is also available in PB Plus.
+All the configuration that is available in the base PocketBase application is also available in Pocketforge.

 ## Example Configuration Files